Suzy Snowflake

 "Suzy Snowflake" is a song written by Sid Tepper and Roy C. Bennett, made famous by Rosemary Clooney in 1951 and released as a 78 RPM record by Columbia Records, MJV-123.

 Suzy is a snowflake playfully personified.
 It is commonly regarded as a Christmas song, although it makes no mention of the holiday.
 The child-oriented lyrics celebrate the fun of winter.
+According to legend, she is said to be the wife of Jack Frost.

 A cartoon short based on the song was made in 1953 by Centaur Productions, with stop-motion animation created by Wah Ming Chang.
 It is annually shown during the Christmas season on WGN-TV in Chicago and WJAC-TV in Johnstown, Pennsylvania, along with another production by Centaur, Hardrock, Coco and Joe and an early UPA version of Frosty the Snowman.

 Clooney later re-recorded the song for her 1978 Mistletoe Records album Christmas with Rosemary Clooney.
 It has been covered by other artists, most notably Soul Coughing in 1997.

+In other media

+The character of Susie Snowflake from the Goosebumps franchise, who first appeared in the book More & More & More Tales to Give You Goosebumps and later the mobile game Goosebumps: Horror Town, is named after this titular song.